Research

 Making a Splash?

 Have a paper or story coming out in Science, Nature, or some other high profile or general public venue?
-Please let us know.
-We post news items on our web site, Facebook, and Twitter, and relay exciting stories to the UVA Public Relations Office and the campus newspaper (Cavalier Daily).
-So please email links or research announcements to mlbs@virginia.edu.
+Please let us know!
+We maintain a database of publications by Mountain Lake researchers.
+We also post news items on our web site, Facebook, and Twitter, and relay exciting stories to the UVA Public Relations Office and the Cavalier Daily campus newspaper.
+Email links or announcements to mlbs@virginia.edu.

-We ask all individuals and institutions that conduct research at the Station or use station facilities or data to acknowledgment and/or credit "Mountain Lake Biological Station, University of Virginia" in all publications, presentations or other products.
-We also request that you provided full references of any publications or products.
-Reference information can be emailed to mlbs@virginia.edu, and will be cataloged in the Station's publication database.
+We ask all individuals and institutions that conduct research at the Station or use Station data to acknowledge and/or credit "Mountain Lake Biological Station, University of Virginia" in all publications, presentations, or other products.

 Use of Vertebrate Animals in Research and Teaching

-Non-UVA IACUC protocols must be reviewed by the UVA IACUC at least 60 days prior to initiation of work.
-Electronic copies of the following should be submitted to the Station:
+Non-UVA IACUC protocols must be received at least 60 days prior to initiation of work.
+Electronic copies of the following should be submitted by email to the Station:

-1. A single copy of vertebrate animal care and use protocol from the PI’s parent institution, and written verification of protocol approval.
-Protocol must accurately and completely address all the vertebrate work you wish to conduct at MLBS.
+- Vertebrate animal care and use protocol from the PI’s parent institution with signed verification of protocol approval.
+Protocol must accurately and completely address all the vertebrate work to be conducted at MLBS.

-2. Documentation of training/experience for all animal handlers; list of trainee assignments (“handler,” “trainer,” “class listee,” etc.).
-This is likely already a part of your protocol.
+- List of all trainees or animal handlers.
+This is also likely already a part of your protocol.

 UVA Laboratory Policies and Safety Regulations